Table of Contents

 Do I need to see a doctor?

 Yes.
 Painful urination can be a symptom of a more serious problem.
-You should tell your doctor about your symptoms and how long you've had them.
-Tell your doctor about any medical conditions you have, such as diabetes mellitus or AIDS, because these could affect your body's response to infection.
-Tell your doctor about any known abnormality in your urinary tract, or if you are or might be pregnant.
-Tell your doctor if you've had any procedures or surgeries on your urinary tract or if you were recently hospitalized (less than 1 month ago) or stayed in a nursing home.
+You should tell your doctor about your symptoms and how long you’ve had them.
+Tell your doctor about any medical conditions you have, such as diabetes mellitus or AIDS, because these could affect your body’s response to infection.
+Tell your doctor about any known abnormality in your urinary tract, and if you are or might be pregnant.
+Tell your doctor if you’ve had any procedures or surgeries on your urinary tract.
+He or she also need to know if you were recently hospitalized (less than 1 month ago) or stayed in a nursing home.

 If your doctor thinks your pain may be from vaginal inflammation, he or she may wipe the lining of your vagina with a swab to collect mucus.
 The mucus will be looked at under a microscope to see if it has yeast or other organisms.
 If your pain is from an infection in your urethra (the tube that carries urine from the bladder), your doctor may swab it to test for bacteria.
 If an infection can’t be found, your doctor may suggest other tests.

 Your doctor will usually be able to tell what’s causing your pain by your description of your symptoms, along with a physical exam.
 Testing your urine (urinalysis) can also help your doctor identify what type of infection you have.
 Usually, a sample of your urine is taken in your doctor’s office and sent to a lab to check for infection.

 Can urinary tract infections be prevented or avoided?